Best Guitar Picks for Metal and Hard Rock

 Why are picks such a big deal?
 Think of it like this: The pick is where you connect with the guitar.
 Yes, your fretting hand forms notes and chords and has some influence over what happens after they are played, but your picking hand is what makes it all happen.

 Use the wrong tool at this crucial point and the sounds you hear in your head are never going to find their way out of your amplifier.

 Different kinds of guitar players need to use different kinds of picks, and as a metal player you have a specific set of criteria you should be looking at.
 The same picks that work for an acoustic strummer aren't going to get it done for you.

 It’s not unusual for guitar players who work across different genres to have different picks for different styles, or even different picks for different guitars.

-If you play metal you want to choose the best guitar and amp for the job.
+If you play metal you want to choose the best guitar for the job.
 You're picks are no different.

 In this article we’ll look at what makes a great guitar pick for the metal player, and how to choose the best picks for your playing style.

 What does it mean when someone talks about pick attack?
 They’re talking about your right-hand technique, and the interaction between your pick and your strings.
 In metal, you want a strong pick attack.
 Your picking needs to be concise and powerful.

 Naturally this is important for fast playing, like in shredding and thrash-style rhythms, but pick attack also has an influence over how string reverberations are processed through your pickups.

 You probably know that stronger signals through your pickups push the preamp section of your amp harder, and that has a big impact on your tone.